-An "International applicant" status refers to any potential student applicant who is not a US citizen who has studied outside the United States and intends to transfer coursework or a degree from a country other than the United States."
+"International applicant" status refers to any potential student applicant who is not a US citizen, has studied outside the United States and intends to transfer coursework or a degree from a country other than the United States."

-Potential International applicants interested in attending Loma Linda University, must be independent and self sufficient, must meet the following admissions criteria for International Applicants as well as all requirements from their program of choice.
+Potential international applicants interested in attending Loma Linda University must be independent, self-sufficient and meet the following admissions criteria for International Applicants.
+They must also meet all requirements from their program of choice.

 Where to begin

 Please review the following information on this page which applies to the programs offered through the School of Allied Health Professions.

 1. Research our program and degree options online

 2. Decide which program is right for you.
 Many of our programs require college coursework or requirements that need to be completed before applying.